haskellfoundation/hs-opt-handbook.github.io/src/Preliminaries/how_to_use.rst

 The book assumes you are using GHC |ghcVersion| and a Linux distribution (kernel version ``5.8`` and higher).
-Should you be using an older compiler than some sections, such as :ref:`Using EventLog
+Should you be using an older compiler than some sections, such as :ref:`using EventLog
 <EventLog Chapter>`; which arrived in ``GHC 8.8``
-may still be useful, while others such as :ref:`Using Cachegrind
+may still be useful, while others such as :ref:`using Cachegrind
 <Cachegrind Chapter>`; which relies on
 :term:`DWARF` symbols (added in ``GHC 8.10.x``) may not be applicable.
-Similarly, some chapters, such as :ref:`Using perf
+Similarly, some chapters, such as :ref:`using perf
 <Perf Chapter>` will only be
 applicable for Linux and Linux based operating systems.